InfinitySoftwareLTD/wallet-library/README.md

 ```

+## Generate QRcode for the costumers

+Your exchange is probably generating QRcode wallet address for your costumers.
+The format expected by mobile App Infinity to reconize the network and the wallet is {network}:{address}

+#### Example

+##### for Blockchain Infinity
+    infi:GWHtg6SufVqKx539msjMoZZqa89g9Z4tg8
+##### for Blockchain Hedge
+    edge:GWHtg6SufVqKx539msjMoZZqa89g9Z4tg8

 ## Sign a transaction
 To sign a transaction, you need to follow the data structure.
 It should be an array with fee, amount, passphrase and recipient.
 **Example:**